-For students graduating in the 2020-21 or 2021-22 school year, the community involvement graduation requirement will be reduced to a minimum of 20 hours of community involvement activities.
+For students graduating in the 2021-22 school year, the community involvement graduation requirement will be reduced to a minimum of 20 hours of community involvement activities.
 This recognizes that graduating students have had barriers to earning their community involvement hours last school year and there may be continued barriers this school year.

 In addition, the Ministry of Education is providing increased flexibility in how all secondary students can earn hours in 2020-21 and 2021-22, at the Principal’s discretion schools may allow students: